volunteer in hawaii

 This could be the coolest way to volunteer in Hawaii I’ve heard of!
 The Maui Humane Society Beach Buddies program allows visitors to take a shelter dog out for a day of fun every Wednesday & Friday from 11 am – 4 pm.
 Adventure to the cooler temperatures of Upcountry and explore forested hikes, splash around on the beach, or grab lunch at a dog-friendly restaurant.

-They will give you a backpack full of supplies to along with your pup; including a water bottle, bowl, towel, treats, poop bags, and a seatbelt.
-There is no charge to participate in Beach Buddies, however, a suggested minimum donation of $20 is greatly appreciated and helps to offset the costs associated with operating this program.
+They will give you a backpack full of supplies to go along with your pup, including a water bottle, bowl, towel, treats, poop bags, and a seatbelt.
+There is no charge to participate in Beach Buddies; however, a suggested minimum donation of $20 would be greatly appreciated and would help to offset the costs associated with operating this program.

 Disclosure: